Fire extinguishers can save lives and property by putting out small fires, or containing them until the fire department arrives.

 - A red slash through any symbol means you cannot use the extinguisher on that class of fire.

-- A missing symbol means only that the extinguisher hasn’t been tested for that class of fire.
+- A missing symbol means that the extinguisher hasn’t been tested for that class of fire.

 Fire Extinguisher Maintenance

 - Rechargeable extinguishers need to be serviced after each use.
-(See "Fire Extinguishers" in the Yellow Pages.)
-Disposable units can be used only once.
+To find a servicer, search for "Fire Extinguishers" in the Yellow Pages or online.